glolichen/MathematicsProgrammingLanguage/README.md

 The input type and output type must be stated too.<br>
 You must define this, even though MPL is weakly typed, because I want to annoy you.<br>
 If your parameter is not of that type, you will get an exception.<br>
-Functions must return a value and have no side effects.
-Therefore, MPL is a purely functional language.<br>
+Functions must return a value and have no side effects, so MPL is a purely functional language, like Haskell.<br>
 And your function must be one expression defined in one sentence, because Mathematics.

 ```